sfh1980/WHOISsean.dev/_posts/2025-11-12-job-search-log-entry-two.md

 ### First We Cry, Then We Get To Work

-While the news wasn’t entirely unexpected, learning about my upcoming job transition was still difficult to process.
+While the news wasn't entirely unexpected, learning about my upcoming job transition was still difficult to process.

 > "What am I going to do now?"
+>
 > "Will my wife be disappointed in me?"
+>
 > "Will I lose my house and be forced out on to the streets?"

 So many anxious thoughts hit me all at once—so many questions, so many things to fix or prepare for.
 The shock took a bit to wear off, but once it did, I got to work.
 I updated my résumé, refreshed my online profiles, reached out to people in my network, and started planning my next steps.